 The master piece works of Chalukyan art comprises the group of temples at Badami and Aihole.
 Both the sculpture and architecture of the kailasha temple at Ellora bear testimony to the creative spirit of the Rashtrakuas.

-The arrival of Islam in 1206 revolutionised Indian architecture.
+The arrival of Islam in 1206 revolutionized Indian architecture.
 The Muslim monuments in India comprise mosques, mausoleums, palaces, citadels and cities.
-Their special features include the dome, arch, perforated Jail work, inlay decoration as well as
+Their special features include the dome, arch, perforated Jail work, inlay decoration as well as artistic calligraphy.

 The art of metal casting always received great attention in India and is of the highest antiquity.
 The southern school of Indian bronzes, which flourished between the tenth and thirteenth centuries, was of such aesthetic quality and creative abundance that it is regarded as representing that art at its best.
 One of the great creations of Indian art is Shiva Nataraja.